picfight/pfcd/fees/README.md

 This package was started in order to resolve issue picfight/pfcd#1412 and related.
 See that issue for discussion of the selected approach.

-This package was developed for pfcd, a full-node implementation of PicFight which is under active development.
+This package was developed for pfcd, a full-node implementation of Picfight which is under active development.
 Although it was primarily written for pfcd, this package has intentionally been designed so it can be used as a standalone package for any projects needing the functionality provided.